Aabhash14/Aabhash14/README.md

 - 🌱 I’m currently learning **Appium** and **UI Testing concepts**

-- 👯 I'm looking for an opportunity with a company that provides a strong learning environment where I can enhance my skills through real-world work and build a solid foundation for a better future **Quality Assurance Engineer**
+- 👯 I'm looking to grab the opportunity to work with a company that provides a strong learning environment where I can enhance my skills through real-world work and build a solid foundation for a better future **Quality Assurance Engineer**

 - 🤝 I’m looking for help with **Software Quality Assurance**